Westley-Winks/website_rev_3/content/writing/Essaouira Travel Guide.md

 date: 2023-09-29
 description: A working list of places to go to when you are in Essaouira, Morocco.
 hugo: writing/Essaouira Travel Guide.md
-lastmod: 2023-09-29
+lastmod: 2023-11-02
 title: Essaouira Travel Guide
 ---

-One of my favorite places, among many others, is Essaouira.
+One of my favorite places in Morocco, among many others, is Essaouira.
 It is a coastal town in the south of Morocco, a few hours west of Marrakech.
 It once functioned as a major trading port to connect Morocco with Europe.
 I have had a significant number of volunteers and someone from home ask me about what to do in Essaouira.
 I keep a list on my computer and just copy and paste it to whoever wants it.
 Then I thought, "What if I could just send them a link instead?"

 ## Getting There

 There are taxis pretty much all day that go straight from Marrakech to Essaouira.
 A seat in the taxi will cost you about 80 dirhams.
 There is also a CTM bus that leaves Marrakech every day at 08:30 for 90 dirhams.

+If you are coming from Agadir to the south, you can take either a taxi or the CTM.
+The road is beautiful as it goes along the ocean but it has a lot of turns and the road sucks.
+The taxi is faster but if you are prone to motion sickness, go for the CTM.
+There are three a day and each take about three and a half hours and will cost 95 dirhams.

 ## Lodging